-DoC classify it as a ‘moderate/easy’ 3-4 day tramping track.
-We walked it in two days with one night camping.
+DoC classifies it as a ‘moderate/easy’ 3-4 day tramping track.
+We walked it in two days with one-night camping.
 Blair had walked The Kepler track a few years ago in an anticlockwise direction, so this time we went clockwise.

-We hiked the track in mid sumer towards the end of January, and as usual, I was very glad to have packed clothes for all weathers.
-The alpine section of Kepler is very exposed, and we were absolutely freezing with the cloud and wind-chill on the tops.
+We hiked the track in mid summer towards the end of January, and as usual, I was very glad to have packed clothes for all weathers.
+The alpine section of Kepler is very exposed, and we were absolutely freezing with the cloud and wind chill on the tops.
 It was the first time I’ve ever needed to wear a puffa jacket hiking.
 Be warned – even if it isn’t raining the wind makes things bitterly cold up there, so come prepared.

 Day 1 – Lake Te Anau control gates to Iris Burn campsite – 31.7Kms

 We started the Kepler from the large car park by the lake control gates, a 15-minute drive out of Te Anau towards Lake Manapouri.
 We left the van at the car park for the duration of the trail.
 Note that there is strictly no freedom camping at the car park.
 Someone came around to check all the vehicles while we were there.
 If you didn’t have transport you can walk or arrange transport from Te Anau.
 The cheapest option would be to hitch, as it’s a pretty busy road.

 We left the car park at the Te Anau control gates at 7.20 am and headed to our left, along the true right of the Waiau river.

 The trail was well graded and wide – we certainly knew we were on a great walk track, it was like someone had swept it for us that morning!
 The first 25kms of the trail were pretty flat and fast going.
 It wound through lovely beech forest, with the Waiau river to our left.
 It glistened in the soft morning light.